 How can fire damage be hidden?
 We’re not arguing that all fire damage is hidden – you can’t miss blackened walls, charred furniture and fallen masonry.
 However, fires cause damage in several ways and some of those can be hard to spot.
 In addition, efforts to put the fire out may cause further damage.
 In brief, the fire itself will cause damage through heat (such as melting plastic or metal), smoke and combustion (things that have been burned).
 Extinguishing the fire commonly involves breaking doors or windows to allow access, large volumes of water to put the flames out; foam and other fire-fighting chemicals – any of these can cause resultant damage, some visible, some not.
 Below you’ll find 7 hidden dangers to check for after a fire.
 Remember: even a small fire can cause hidden damage, so it’s best to be extra cautious – particularly as one of the key risks of hidden fire damage is another fire.
+If you’re ever in need of fire damage restoration services, get in touch with our specialists.

 1. Damage to electrics and wiring